JunjieWang/ItsOnMe/README.md

 ItsOnMe
 =======
-This is a android application.
+This is an android application.